 magnificent fortune.
 Today, it is probably the most common form of

-transport in the world, especially in the Third World; and
+transport in the world, especially in developing countries; and

 non-polluting and easy to ride, it has a big future as the town vehicle